fa7i3/bikesharing/README.md

 # Overview
 The purpose of the project was to create a pitch for a bike-sharing (citi bike) solid business proposal to convince investors to fund the program.
 To solidify the buisness proposal, the goal of the challenge was to analyse the bike-sharing (citi bike) data in New York City in the month of August.
 I also analysed how the bike-sharing business operates in the peak summer period.
 The first page of the Tableau story contains basic information about the data provided in the csv dataset.
-This page contains the information:
+This page contains the following information:
+* Peak Rides by Gender;
+* Number of Rides;
+* Customer type.
 ![OVERVIEW](https://user-images.githubusercontent.com/104453593/184251725-ff2fa9ee-4826-48dd-84c1-4d4e917454cf.PNG)